oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/cholesky/README.md

 ## Purpose

-This FPGA reference design demonstrates the use of the Cholesky decomposition header library, a common operation employed in linear algebra.
+This FPGA reference design demonstrates Cholesky decomposition, a common operation employed in linear algebra, through use of the streaming_cholesky.hpp header library.
 The Cholesky decomposition takes a hermitian, positive-definite matrix _A_ (input) and computes the lower triangular matrix _L_ such that: _L_ * _L*_ = A, where _L*_ in the conjugate transpose of _L_.
-The algorithms employed by the header library is an FPGA throughput optimized version of the Cholesky–Banachiewicz algorithm.
+The algorithm employed by the header library is an FPGA throughput optimized version of the Cholesky–Banachiewicz algorithm.
 Background information on the Cholesky decomposition and this algorithm can be found in Wikipedia's [Cholesky decomposition](https://https://en.wikipedia.org/wiki/Cholesky_decomposition) article.

 The Cholesky decomposition is used extensively in machine learning applications such as least-squares regressions and Monte-Carlo simulations.

 ### Matrix dimensions and FPGA resources

-The Cholesky decomposition algorithm factors a real _n_ × _n_ matrix.
+In this reference design, the Cholesky decomposition algorithm is used to factor a real _n_ × _n_ matrix.
 The algorithm computes the vector dot product of two rows of the matrix.
 In our FPGA implementation, the dot product is computed in a loop over the row's _n_ elements.
 The loop is fully unrolled to maximize throughput.
 As a result, *n* real multiplication operations are performed in parallel on the FPGA, followed by sequential additions to compute the dot product result.

 We use the compiler flag `-fp-relaxed`, which permits the compiler to reorder floating point additions (i.e. to assume that floating point addition is commutative).
 The compiler uses this freedom to reorder the additions so that the dot product arithmetic can be optimally implemented using the FPGA's specialized floating point DSP (Digital Signal Processing) hardware.